VinPassed

 No trade-in offset for the buyer in private sales

-Unlike a dealer transaction where the trade-in reduces the purchase price before HUT is calculated, a buyer in a private sale pays 3% HUT on the full NCDMV-assessed retail value.
+At a dealer, a trade-in lowers the price before the tax is figured.
+In a private sale it does not work that way.
+The buyer pays 3% on the full value the DMV assigns the car.
 There is no mechanism to reduce this with a private sale trade-in.

 NCDMV uses book value if price seems low